Other Functions

 2

-AGGOR(GE([form1.FieldA],4)) = TRUE
+AGGOR(GE([Form1.FieldA],4)) = TRUE

-This formula is checking if any FieldA parameter values are greater or equal to 4.
-In this case, two of the FieldA parameter values are greater than or equal to 4 and the formula returns TRUE.
+This formula is checking if any FieldA values are greater or equal to 4.
+In this case, two of the FieldA values are greater than or equal to 4 and the formula returns TRUE.

 FieldA